 Many liver detoxification products are also sold as weight loss product, green tea is a good example.

 However, there is no evidence to support these claims.
 In fact, some supplements can do the opposite.

 If you’re serious about losing weight or getting a flat tummy, there are a number of solutions that truly work.
 Products like Flat belly detox, flat belly flush, and lean belly detox have 100% field record with positive reviews from customers.

 All the products listed above are specially made to help you lose weight without spending long hours at the gym and it comes with no side effects.

 Liver Detox Fiction #3: All liver detox products work

 Contrary to this, there are many liver detox products sold that do not work.
-In fact, fake liver cleanse are more rampant that real ones.
+In fact, fake liver cleanse is more rampant than real ones.
 It has become almost impossible to find good liver detox products.

-Preparing your own liver detox solution seem to be safer than buying packaged ones.
+Preparing your own liver detox solution seems to be safer than buying packaged ones.
 However, there are few that still justify their price tag.
-If you’re looking to flush out toxins through already made solutions, try fatty liver remedy.
+If you’re looking to flush out toxins through already made solutions, try the fatty liver remedy.